Salted Burnt Caramel Custard

 • Slowly add warmed cream to caramel (mixture will bubble and steam vigorously), stirring constantly until very smooth.

 • Move the assembly close to your oven.
 Divide custard among jars or ramekins and replace into the roasting pan.
 Using the kettle, fill the roasting pan with water to come halfway up sides of ramekins.
-CAREFULLY LIFT THE ROASTING PAN INTO THE HEATED OVEN.
+Carefully lift the roasting pan into the oven.

 Nutrition